 Meditation is a great way to gather yourself and regain your center.
 For mothers, it’s a way of maintaining a sense of self in your daily like, according to “Health and Yoga.”

-Wilshire uses mediation in her own life.
-"I meditate and pray every day.
-I have taught my kids how to meditate and how to self-quiet -- (that only works when they want to do it)," she says.
+how to self-quiet — (that only works when they want to do it),” she says.